somospragma/pragma-ia-solving-with-ai/instructions/frontend/unificado/nextjs_+v15.md

 ### 4.5.
 Performance & Optimization

+**Performance Optimization:**

-- Use built-in Image and Font optimization.
+- Use built-in Image and Font optimization with modern formats for images (WebP, AVIF)
+- Apply minification and obfuscation for CSS and JavaScript files in production builds
-- Use Suspense and loading states for async data.
+- Use Suspense and loading states for async data
-- Avoid large client bundles; keep most logic in Server Components.
+- Avoid large client bundles; keep most logic in Server Components

 ### 4.6.
 Accessibility (A11Y)

-- Use semantic HTML and ARIA attributes.
+- Implement proper HTML5 semantic and ARIA attributes.
 Test with screen readers.

+### 4.7.
+SEO & Metadata

+**SEO Requirements:**

+- Configure essential meta tags including title, description and others
+- Leverage Next.js built-in metadata API for dynamic meta tag management
+- Use Next.js Image component for automatic optimization and better Core Web Vitals

 ---